Ulli-Aech/Project_Data_Thieves/README.md

 It contains data about deforestation and biodiversity.

 2) https://awionline.org/content/list-endangered-species#mammals
-It contains data about mammalls and how endengerous as a species they are
+It contains data about mammalls and how endengered as a species they are

 On the other hand, we collected CSV files from the following sources: